emolch/guts/README.md

 >>> playlist2 = load_string(playlist.dump())
 >>> playlist3 = load_xml_string(playlist.dump_xml())
 ```

-Incremental loading of large XML files is supported with the `guts.load_xml()` function, which is built as an iterator yielding Guts objects.
+Incremental loading of large YAML or XML files is supported with the
+`guts.iload_all()` and `guts.iload_all_xml()` functions, which are buildt to
+return generators yielding Guts objects.

-This module comes with a rudimentary code generator `xmlschema-to-guts` to turn (some) XML Schema definitions (XSD) into Python modules containing Guts class hierarchies.
+This module comes with a rudimentary code generator `xmlschema-to-guts` to turn
+(some) XML Schema definitions (XSD) into Python modules containing Guts class
+hierarchies.

 Here is an example using the first example in the W3C XML Schema Primer.
+The
-The Schema shall be defined in `po.xsd`:
+Schema shall be defined in `po.xsd`:

 ```xml
 <xsd:schema xmlns:xsd="http://www.w3.org/2001/XMLSchema">